jaycrossler/geoq-django/README.md

 Mac OSX Development Build Instructions::

-1. Install PostGIS 2.0 using instructions at https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/postgis/
+1. Install PostGIS 2.0 using instructions at [https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#macosx](https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#macosx).
+There are several options there, but for most, the easiest option is to follow the Homebrew instructions.
+If you don't have Homebrew installed, follow the (one line) instruction at [http://brew.sh](http://brew.sh).

+	One exception: Instead of using brew to install postgres, it's usually easier to install Postgres.app from [postgresapp.com](http://postgresapp.com).
+After installing, add the app's bin directory (``/Applications/Postgres.app/Contents/MacOS/bin``) to your PATH.

-2. Install a Geoserver (we recommend the OGC Geoserver at https://github.com/geoserver)
+2. (Optional) Install a Geoserver (we recommend the OGC Geoserver at [https://github.com/geoserver](https://github.com/geoserver))

 3. Make sure Python, Virtualenv, and Git are installed

 4. Install and setup geoq-django:

         % mkdir -p ~/pyenv